Last updated August 16, 2018

 - Request the following from us:

-- information about patient assistance resources, medical education programs and other medical communications;
+- information about patient assistance resources, medical education activities, and other medical communications;

 - customer or technical support;